An aqueous KNO3 solution is made using 72.5 g of KNO3 diluted to ... | Pearson+ Channels

 An aqueous KNO3 solution is made using 72.5 g of KNO3 diluted

-to a total solution volume of 2.00 L. Calculate the mass percent of the solution.
+to a total solution volume of 2.00 L. Calculate the molality of the solution.
 (Assume a density of

 1.05 g>mL for the solution.)